duyluann/terraform-repo-template/.devcontainer/README.md

 ### 2. First-Time Setup

 When the container starts for the first time:
+1. Multi-cloud CLI tools will be installed
-1. Dependencies will be verified
+2. Dependencies will be verified
-2. Pre-commit hooks will be installed
+3. Pre-commit hooks will be installed
-3. TFLint AWS plugin will be downloaded
+4. TFLint plugins will be downloaded
-4. Tool versions will be displayed
+5. Tool versions will be displayed

-This process takes 1-3 minutes on first run.
+This process takes 3-5 minutes on first run due to cloud CLI installations.

 ### 3. Verify Installation